TobiasBg/WP-Table-Reloaded/readme.txt

 === WP-Table Reloaded ===
 Contributors: TobiasBg
 Donate link: http://tobias.baethge.com/donate/
-Tags: html,table,editor,csv,import,export,excel,widget,admin,sidebar
+Tags: html,table,data,editor,csv,import,export,excel,widget,admin,sidebar
 Requires at least: 2.5
-Tested up to: 2.8
+Tested up to: 2.8.1
 Stable tag: 1.3

 WP-Table Reloaded enables you to create and manage tables in your WP's admin area.
 No HTML knowledge is needed.
 A comfortable backend allows to easily edit table data.
 You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Tables can be imported and exported from/to CSV, XML and HTML.